 Symptoms from neuropathy may or may not improve with time, depending on the damage to the nerves.
 Compressed nervous tissue that is treated early, and a few conditions that are reversible, may not result in permanent problems.
 Nerve damage from diabetes and many other issues, however, is not reversible, though you can take steps to slow its progression and deal with the pain.

 This condition needs to be addressed right away if you want any hope of preventing permanent injury.
-The experts here at Martin Foot and Ankle will thoroughly evaluate your lower limbs and the extent of the issue.
+The podiatry team here at Martin Foot and Ankle will thoroughly evaluate your lower limbs and the extent of the issue.
 If the cause of your nerve pain is undiagnosed, we can help look for an underlying cause.
 We may request different tests or diagnostic images to look for injuries or changes that may have developed.
 Then we can help you move forward with remedies to manage your condition.

 You’ll need to inspect your feet regularly for complications and injuries that you may have missed.
 Exercising carefully can help improve circulation to your lower limbs, which fights infections as well as improves your foot’s strength and stability.
 Shoe changes or orthotics can add cushioning and protection.
 You may need to make changes to your diet and give up smoking and alcohol as well.
 In some cases, you may need medications and different therapies, like plasma exchange, to help relieve your nerve pain symptoms.